 top of page

 • They must go at one pace.
 Have you ever walked with a toddler or someone injured or just behind slower-paced people at a store?
 Did it feel odd to go that speed?
-Let's consider dogs - what if you are smaller or just have shorter legs?
+Consider dogs - what if you are smaller or have shorter legs?
 What if you woke up a little stiff or sore?
 What if you have a headache today?
 What if it's hot and you don't tolerate heat well?
 What if you want to go faster?

 • What if there's an emergency, like a loose dog charges up to the pack, or if a cyclist is going by and one dog wants to give chase?
-Seems risky.

 • How do they all get to one place?
-Are they all picked up and then they walk?
+Are they all picked up, and then they walk?
 Is it possible to safely confine that many dogs in most vehicles?
 What if you are a dog who gets carsick?
 Do you have time to recover before walking?

-22 views0 comments
+58 views0 comments

 Recent Posts